khalloda/SalariesSummary/docs/USER_GUIDE.md

 3. Check import status:
    - Success: Shows number of files processed and records imported
    - Errors: Shows list of errors encountered

+### Merging Duplicates

+If you notice duplicate employees (e.g., "أ/ أحمد" and "أ/أحمد" appearing as separate employees):

+1. Click **"Merge Duplicates"** button
+2. Confirm the action
+3. The system will:
+   - Find all duplicate employees based on normalized names
+   - Keep the oldest employee (first created)
+   - Move all salary records from duplicates to the kept employee
+   - Delete the duplicate employees
+4. A summary shows how many duplicates were merged

+**Note:** This is safe to run multiple times.
+It only merges actual duplicates.

 ### Clearing Data